-ERP software lets you understand immediately if you have enough products in your batch to satisfy your sales orders.
+Cloud manufacturing software like Katana lets you understand immediately if you have enough products in your batch to satisfy your sales orders.

-Pro tip: If you’re struggling with batch management when it comes to tracking finished goods and raw material inventory, smart manufacturing software uses an auto-booking engine, so you know immediately if you can fulfill your orders or not.
+Pro tip: If you’re struggling with batch management when it comes to tracking finished goods and raw material inventory, Katana’s cloud manufacturing software uses a real-time master planner, so you know immediately if you can fulfill your orders or not.

 4. Start using lean manufacturing

 Adopting lean inventory techniques into your manufacturing will help you optimize, not just how you store your inventory, but how you manage your business in general.